Creating joined attributes

 [Attribute A]+"-"+[Attribute B]

-If you're creating a calculated attribute for the first time, see Creating standard calculated metrics and attributes.
+If you need help creating the attribute, see Creating standard calculated metrics and attributes.

 To create a combined attribute

-- Open a new query using the required dataset.
+- Open a new report using the required dataset.

 - In the calculations menu (), click Standard calculated attribute.